tsharoni/cs_cx_central_collector/README.md

 export CX_TOKEN=<your audit account sending log api token>
 export CX_ENDPOINT=https://ingress.<domain>:443
 export account=<account name>
+export CX_USERS_TOKEN=<your token taken from your region cookies>
 ```
 Note, if CX_TOKEN or CX_ENDPOINT are undefined, the otel provider is set to http://localhost:4317/,
 the local agent collector (no need to provide a token)

+The CX_USERS_TOKEN is optional , in case it is not defined, no collection of users set for the account will be taken

 ## prerequisites:
 - Install grpcurl ```brew install grpcurl```
 - Istall python OTEL libraries: